yucoder14/myterminal/notes.md

 How to Render Text
 ==================
 ~~As of now, it seems like I need to keep a buffer to keep track of all the characters that were entered.~~ ~~I do not have to keep track of input characters, for I just need to send them straight to the pty~~ I need to keep track of output characters
 ~~Not completely sure yet, but the events seems to be handled in an infinite loop, meaning one paint event will take care of any changes that are made to the buffer(?)~~ Events do get handled in an infinite loop, and paint event can be invoked by Refresh.
 By having a timer that calls Refresh() periodically, I was able to render new texts if available.
 However, it is not ideal(?) for it's calling the refresh method more than needed.

 Newest Updates
 ==============
-- ~~I got to a point where I can read and write stuff to the shell, but it's printing extra junk (probably some ANSI-code escape sequence that's related to "bracketed paste mode"? ~~
 - I can now constantly send/receive incoming/outgoing characters and draw them on the terminal
-- ~~The app crashes!
-I don't know what it's crashing yet~~
-    - probably has to do something with how I'm closing the app when I type exit command in the shell
-    - I fixed the problem, hopefully by freeing the allocated memory...
-- ~~I have yet to find a robust way of detecting prompt lines → use of guards~~
-    - ~~I created a 'GUARD' type for the Cell class, to mark a place in the vector where further deletion is now allowed.~~
-    - ~~A guard is placed whenever user presses the return key, such that if i need to pop things from the vector, I know how far to go.~~
-    - There is no need for me to "detect" the prompt line, turns out the shell handles backspacing of characters
 - I can now detect escaped and basic ansi escape codes.
 I have yet to parse all the sequences mentioned in the following github repo:
     - https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797
 - I can now parse ^[K somewhat correctly
+- I can now handle non_ascii characters, but I cannot print them just yet...

 Data Structure Ideas
 ====================